2009 Indianapolis 500: Radio

 The race was broadcast on radio by the IMS Radio Network.
 Mike King served as anchor.
-For the first time, three living "Voices of the 500" joined together to offer commentary during the pre-race.
+For the first time, three living "Voices of the 500" joined in to offer commentary during the pre-race.
 King, Paul Page, and Bob Jenkins recollected their experiences on network.
 Page remained in the booth to offer commentary and observations throughout the race.
-Jenkins, who had returned as a turn reporter in 2007-2008, was unable to serve during the race due to his commitments with Versus.
+Jenkins, who had returned as a turn reporter in 2007–2008, was unable to serve during the race due to his commitments with Versus.

 Jake Query moved from the pits to take the turn two location.
 For 2009, there were only three regular pit reporters, but they were joined by Dave Wilson, who moved from the booth to cover the garage area and infield hospital.

 For 2009, as a gesture to the Centennial Era, a special change was made for the famous out-cue "Stay tuned for the greatest spectacle in racing."
-The out-cues for each commercial break were recordings of previous renditions by the former "Voices of the 500."
+The out-cues for each commercial break were recordings of previous renditions by the former "Voices of the 500".
 Each commercial break would feature a different chief announcer, rotating through Sid Collins, Paul Page, Lou Palmer, Bob Jenkins, and Mike King.